-Brought up in the suburbs of Adelaide, Trevor Nickolls began drawing and painting from the age of eight years old.
-These early explorations would later become the basis for his livelihood as an art teacher, though he never aspired for the material attributes that so often accompany a middle-class lifestyle.
-However, grounding in the theory of Western art put Nickolls in a unique position when, towards the end of his post-graduate degree, he encountered traditional Aboriginal art for the first time.
-During the late seventies the intellectual climate, strongly influenced by post-modernism, was expanding boundaries throughout the contemporary art world and in this climate the concept of ‘aboriginality’ took hold, mirroring Nickolls’ own exploration of his Aboriginal heritage.
-‘Self-consciously operating within the ongoing narrative of Western art, Nickolls drew upon both ancient and modern iconography as he strove to articulate the uneasy fault-line that underpinned both an identity and a society built upon the disavowal of its sacred past' (O’Ferral1989).
-Nickolls, though, might feel ill at ease with this explicitly political interpretation of his work for he feels 'I simply cannot make such direct, literal political statements in my paintings' (Beier 1985: 14)
+He grew up in the suburbs of Adelaide, and began drawing and painting when just eight years old.
+Though he never aspired to a middle-class lifestyle he studied to become a teacher.
+A thorough grounding in the theory of Western art during the mid 1970’s put Nickolls in a unique position when, towards the end of his post-graduate degree, he encountered traditional Aboriginal art for the first time.
+The intellectual climate, strongly influenced by post-modernism, was expanding boundaries throughout the contemporary art world and in this climate the concept of ‘aboriginality’ took hold, mirroring Nickolls’ own exploration of his Aboriginal heritage.

-Nickolls has described his meeting with Papunya artist Dinny Nolan in 1979 as a turning point in his life.
-He was, at this time, completing post-graduate studies at the Victorian College of the Arts and Nolan, working temporarily in Melbourne, generously shared his tribal wisdom and artistic knowledge.
+He described meeting with Papunya artist Dinny Nolan in 1979 as a turning point in his life.
+He was completing his post-graduate studies at the Victorian College of the Arts at the time.
 The Papunya artists had won international acclaim for their successful adaptation of tribal art into a modern context, while still keeping its secret, ritual meanings intact.
-With both artists coming from opposite directions, Nickolls felt that it could be possible to synthesise an art style from elements of both cultures.
+With both artists coming from opposite directions, Nickolls felt that it could be possible to synthesize an art style from elements of both cultures.
 The dotting technique of Desert art and the deliberate addition of rarrk cross hatching enriched Nickolls’ love of dense and complex textures, and new images enlivened his iconographic language.
-He found that ancient techniques were actually very modern and scientific, commenting 'everything is moving… you can look at things in a molecular way,' he commented (cited in Liz Thompson 1989).
+He found that ancient techniques were actually very modern and scientific, commenting ‘everything is moving… you can look at things in a molecular way.’